I wrote this article on my old blog in 2009.

 This Article Doesn’t Promote Large Losses

 This article was not written to promote negatively skewed trading strategies – those that give you a majority of small winners and a few big losers that can erase your trading account.
-In fact, in my own trading endeavours, I mostly follow the cut losses ride winners rule and usually prefer tight stops and look for a profit potential of at least 1.5 to 3 times the stop loss or option premium paid or however I define risk for that particular trade.
+In fact, in my own trading endeavors, I mostly follow the cut losses ride winners rule and usually prefer tight stops and look for a profit potential of at least 1.5 to 3 times the stop loss or option premium paid or however I define risk for that particular trade.

 The point of this article is that such approach is not the holy grail of trading and it does not automatically guarantee a profitable strategy.
 There are markets which tend to move sideways most of the time, create many false breakouts, and are quite mean reverting in general.
 For such markets, trend following or momentum strategies will not be successful and even the golden rule of trading, cut losses and ride winners, may not work here.